garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 # First look into .NET Aspire

 I decided to give .NET Aspire a try.
-I have not yet watched any online tutorials but I did watch its announcement a few months ago.
-At the time I did think NGTNI.
-It didn't make much sense to me.
+I'm yet to watch an online tutorial but I did watch its announcement a few months ago.
+At the time I did think YAGNI.
+For me, it didn't make much sense.
+Either that, or it just wasn't being explained well enough.
+Enthusiasm alone isn't enough to promote a new tool.
 Since then, I’ve seen many tweets.
 So, over the last month or so, I’ve gradually grasped its raison d’être.

 Last night, with some time to kill, I asked Copilot to send me some YT links so I could learn more.
 But Copilot refused to share any YT links.
 It only gave me some MS Learn links.
 One of them took me to the **[Samples GH repo](https://github.com/dotnet/aspire-samples)**.